sojohnnysaid/my-first-tdd-app/readme.md

 The purpose of this exercise is to write a test before writing any application code.
 The web app will have the following:

 ## homepage
-a page containing "mini apps"
+A page containing the list of "mini apps" links

 ## mini apps

 ### string reverse
-returns the user's submitted string in reverse
+Returns the user's submitted string in reverse

 ### guess
-guess a number from 1-10 and see if you match with the randomly generated number
+Guess a number from 1-10.
+See if your number matches the randomly generated number

 ### guestbook
-sign into the guestbook and join the list of other guests who are probably just you
+Sign into the guestbook and join the list of other guests who are probably just you

 # Installation
 - clone the repo